 The Italian Studies Program encourages students to study abroad for a summer, semester, or entire academic year, and also offers a wide array of programs for students to help you practice and strengthen your language proficiency and develop cultural awareness.

 Sample of Approved Programs

-- CET/ Summer Italian Studies - Siena, Italy
+- Italian Studies and Computer Science in Siena (CET Summer) - Siena, Italy

-- Siena School for Liberal Arts - Siena, Italy
+- Siena School for Liberal Arts: Liberal Arts in Tuscany - Siena, Italy

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs in Italian-speaking programs.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where Italian Studies courses may be available.

 To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 Majors or minors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.

 The liaison for Italian Studies is Prof. Paola Servino.

 Receiving Credit in Italian Studies